 Detailed Data Recording

-Throughout testing, the technician will record important pressure and flow readings and check valve opening and closing times, valve leakage rates, and any observable pressure loss.
+Throughout testing, the technician records critical pressure and flow readings and checks valve opening and closing times, valve leakage rates, and any observable pressure loss.
 All measurements are documented.

 Comprehensive Assessment